RapidSilicon/litex_reference_designs/rtl_designs/vexriscv_plic_clint/README.md

 ```

 ## Run on Icarus
 Move to the **vexriscv_axi_cdma** directory by following commands shown in the **Run on Verilator** section.
-Then invoke VCS and run the simulaiton by typing out the following commands on the terminal: -
+Then invoke Iverilog and run the simulaiton by typing out the following commands on the terminal: -
 ```
 iverilog -g2012 rtl/*.v sim/*.v -o vex_soc -Irtl/
 vvp vex_soc